Lollith/ft_IRC/README.md

 4. messages prives

 5. operators // utilisateurs basiques:
-	allowed to perform maintenance: remove user = close the connection between a client and server,.... can disconnect and reconnect servers
+	allowed to perform maintenance:
+	KILL = close the connection between a client and server,....

+	can disconnect and reconnect servers
+	SQUIT = disconnect a server
+	RESTART = reconnect